 About 40 years ago, I belonged to an Oregon Extension Service "club" of women.
-At one of the meetings, we were given a booklet which contained a lot of recipes using a BASIC MIX (floor, powdered milk, sugar, salt, etc.) This basic mix along with other basic mixes were prepared and stored in canisters to be used when needed.
+At one of the meetings, we were given a booklet which contained a lot of recipes using a basic mix (flour, powdered milk, sugar, salt, etc.) This basic mix along with other basic mixes were prepared and stored in canisters to be used when needed.
 My booklet is not in the best shape.
 In fact there are pages missing and it has been soiled and/or taped beyond recognition.
 I wonder if the booklet might be in the archives of the extension service.
-I would like to recreate it for my grandchildren.- Multnomah County, Oregon
+I would like to recreate it for my grandchildren.

 That said, here's one last printed in 1976: (FS 116) Cooking With Ready-Made Mix